Last Updated on January 17, 2025

 Kandariya Mahadev Temple (Madhya Pradesh)

-A UNESCO world heritage site the name of this temple literally translates into ‘the great god of cave’, this temple has to be one of the most iconic and ornate Hindu temples in India and is a remarkably preserved.
-Dating back to the medieval era this temple complex is a part of the Khajuraho group of monuments.
-The temple has various impressive features one of which is a finely carved epigraphic inscription.
-This temple is a blissful experience for history lovers, peace seekers and spirituality lovers.
+A UNESCO World Heritage site, the name of this temple literally translates into ‘the great god of the cave’.
+This temple is one of the most iconic and ornate Hindu temples in India and is remarkably preserved.
+Dating back to the medieval era, this temple complex is part of the Khajuraho group of monuments.
+The temple has various impressive features, one of which is a finely carved epigraphic inscription.
+This temple is a blissful experience for history lovers, peace seekers, and spirituality enthusiasts.

 Best Time to Visit – October to March